-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on the financial statements based on our audit.
 We conducted our audit in accordance with International Standards on Auditing.
-These standards require that we comply with relevant ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+These auditing standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free from material misstatement.
 Because of the matters described in the basis for disclaimer of opinion paragraph, we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion.